 Think about how happy you are when you first get your new phone.
-If you are like most of us you can’t keep your hands off of it.
+If you are like most of us, you can’t keep your hands off of it.
 You try all the new features out and mutter to yourself, “wow, this is so cool”.
 The enthusiasm that people have for their new mobile devices can be a major benefit for the company they work for, too, which many usually think of smartphones as personal use only.
-Today, we are going to discuss how, with all the features and powerful computing power, you can work effectively on your smartphone.
+Today, we are going to discuss all the features and powerful computing power, showing how to work on your smartphone effectively.

 The main benefit of a mobile device, beyond the mobility, is that the software that runs on the machine is already in one, easy-to-use, place.
 Every smartphone runs off of mobile apps, that you can find on the mobile app store provided by the operating system.
 For Android apps, there is the Google Play Store, and for iOS apps, there is the Apple App Store.
 Any type of productivity software you may need can be downloaded for free from those stores.
 Try not to download any apps you see online, as these may not be as secure as an application store.

 To use your smartphone as a productivity tool you will want to eliminate most of the distractions.

 Apps, while being essential for mobile device productivity, can also present monumental distractions.
 The app store itself can be a distraction as you can literally spend hours scrolling through apps looking for the right one for you.
 You will want to eliminate a lot of the apps that could cause you distractions and prioritize apps that will assist your productivity.
 While these personal apps still have a place on your phone, maybe put them in a designated folder, away from eye’s view.

 Once you have the apps downloaded, you will then want to arrange the apps on the device in a manner that makes it simple for you to navigate to the apps that you need.
 For example, you can group communications apps together to keep them in one place rather than have them strewn about the device.

 While there are notifications that can be very useful, they can also be the most distracting.
 By turning off notifications to apps that may not have any value, you can really eliminate one potential distraction.
 Since focus on a task is essential to produce the best results, you can really do without that Facebook notification telling you four people you barely know have a birthday today.
 Go into your settings and control any you don’t want popping up.

 Apps are software.
 Like the software on your PC, your apps need to be updated and patched regularly as to avoid serious security and privacy concerns.
 Moreover, mobile app updates often come with useful new features.
 These updates are usually handled automatically, but it’s good practice to check to make sure that your apps are up-to-date and secure.
 Don’t become someone who has 68 app updates sitting there!